WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 # General Info

-There's a config to allow Elite Worms.

 Yellow Drops for Hordes of Many, intended for Kin but can drop during normal runs.\
-You cannot use Tricorn on enemies for these drops.
+You cannot use Tricorn on monsters for these drops.
 ```
 Titanic Knurl:       Stone Golem, Halcyonite
 Queen's Gland:       Beetle, Beetle Guard